Hanie180/hanie.portfolio/README.md

 * Followed by a report to explore:
  (1) the state of digital learning in 2020
  (2) how the engagement of digital learning relates to factors such as district demographics, broadband access, and state/national level policies and events.

+## Overview
+For this project, I performed Data Cleaning, Data Wrangling and Data Visualization to deliver a report